 When I think about this AHSN I can see our great achievements have been equally strong on both innovation and on delivering improvements in care.

 We started off with PReCePT, which we delivered in one year.
 It was about preventing babies from being born with cerebral palsy by giving magnesium sulphate to mums who went into labour at 30 weeks or earlier.
 So far we know that we have prevented seven babies being born with cerebral palsy.
-That has a lifetime saving of at least £1 million to the NHS, let alone the cost to families.
+That has a lifetime saving of at least £1 million per baby to the NHS, let alone the cost to families.

-The way we worked on PReCePT has become a blue print for other projects.
+The way we worked on PReCePT has become a blueprint for other projects.
 With PReCePT we recruited all five obstetric units in the West, and so we always try to build in adoption and spread from the start.
-The second thing we learned from PReCePT is to identify clinical champions, in this case the research midwives.
+The second thing we learned from PReCePT is to identify clinical champions, in this case research midwives.
 It’s very powerful when clinicians talk peer-to-peer about the reason for adopting an innovation

 Based on this, people were willing to back us to do other more ambitious things, such as our treatment programme for atrial fibrillation in primary care called Don’t Wait to Anticoagulate, delivered in partnership with Gloucestershire Clinical Commissioning Group (CCG) and Bayer.
 This project has now spread to other parts of the West, as well as other AHSNs.